dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 The entmod function can modify subentities such as polyline vertices and block attributes.
 If you use entmod to modify an entity in a block definition, this affects all references to that block which exist in model space and paper space.
 Attributes, unless defined as constant, are not updated for each block reference that exists in a drawing.
 Also, entities in block definitions cannot be deleted by entdel.

-About Deleting an Entity (AutoLISP).
+#### About Deleting an Entity (AutoLISP)

 Entities can be deleted using the entdel function or AutoCAD ERASE command (with command).
 Entities are not purged from the database until the end of the current drawing session, so if the application calls entdel on an entity that was deleted during that session, the entity is undeleted.
 Attributes and old-style polyline vertices cannot be deleted independently of their parent entities.
 The entdel function and AutoCAD ERASE command only operate on main entities.
 If you need to delete an attribute or vertex, you can use the AutoCAD ATTEDIT or PEDIT commands with command.

-About Entity Handles and Their Uses (AutoLISP).
+#### 5.2.2 About Entity Handles and Their Uses (AutoLISP)

 The handent function retrieves the name of an entity with a specific handle.
 As with entity names, handles are unique within a drawing.
 However, an entity's handle is constant throughout its life.
 AutoLISP applications that manipulate a specific database can use handent to obtain the current name of an entity they must use.
 You can use the AutoCAD LIST command to get the handle of a selected object.
 The following example code uses handent to obtain and display the entity name that is associated with the handle “5a2”.

 1『重新打开文件，里面实体的名称会变，但它的 handle 是不会变的，是唯一的；一个实体的 handle，其 Group Code 为 5；handent 函数，通过传入实体的 handent 来获得实体的名称。』